GirZ0n/Lupa-Visualization/src/kotlin_imports/README.md

 # Kotlin Imports
-This app will allow you to visualize the statistics of import directives in Kotlin that were gathered using [Lupa](https://github.com/JetBrains-Research/Lupa).
+This app will allow you to visualize the statistics of import directives in Kotlin that were gathered using [Lupa](https://github.com/JetBrains-Research/Lupa) framework.

 ## Glossary
 - Import directive: `import com.google.gson.Gson`;